Nine dining halls are critical to the residential experience.

 - Central Campus: East Quad, North Quad, Central Campus Dining at South Quad

-- Hill Neighborhood: Hill Dining Center at Mosher-Jordan, Markley, Twigs at Oxford
+- Hill Neighborhood: Mosher-Jordan, Markley, Twigs at Oxford

 - North Campus: Bursley

 All of the facilities on Central Campus are newly constructed or renovated.
-In the Hill Neighborhood, the new Hill Dining Center opened in 2008, and renovated Twigs at Oxford has earned an industry green certification.
+In the Hill Neighborhood, the Mosher Jordan dining hall opened in 2008, Central Campus Dining at South Quad was renovated in 2014, and renovated Twigs at Oxford has earned an industry green certification.
+On North Campus, Bursley dining hall was renovated in 2016 to serve the students in that area.

 Meals and Menus